david30-maker/slack-url-shortener/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Car_Collection] <a name="about-project"></a>
+# 📖 [slack-url-shortener] <a name="about-project"></a>

-The Slackbot URL Shortener Rails App is a web application that allows you to shorten long URLs into more manageable and user-friendly short URLs right from your Slack workspace.
+The Slack URL Shortener Rails App is a web application that allows you to shorten long URLs into more manageable and user-friendly short URLs right from your Slack workspace.

 ## 🛠 Built With <a name="built-with"></a>